laur-ns/todo-list/README.md

 ### Liskov Substitution Principle

 Derived classes must be substitutable for their base classes.
 E.g. methods of a subclass that overrides the methods of the superclass must have the same number of arguments.
-Each argument should be the same type as the superclass', and the return type should be the same also.
-The types of errors from the overridden methods must be the same as the methods of the superclass.
+Each argument should also be the same type as the superclass', and the return type should be the same also.
+The types of errors from the overridden methods must also be the same as the methods of the superclass.

 ### Interface Segregation Principle